pfdubois/BridgeBidding/source/Lebensohl.rst

 For the Stayman cases:

-- 1N (2♦) X is Stayman if playing the double as negative; OR
+- 1N (2♦) X is negative, probably with only an invitational hand.
 - 1N (2♦) 3♦ is Stayman without a stopper, and
 - 1N (2♦) 2N! - 3♣ - 3♦ is Stayman with a stopper.